 Future Resources is a platform that decolonizes foresight / strategy / innovation by radically democratizing access to sources of information, events and networking.
 It is built on the premise that these industries need more representation of ethnically, geographically, bodily, economically, etc, diverse people in leadership positions.

 Through the curation of events, websites, books, podcasts, newsletters, communities, databases, among others, and by spotlighting pioneering womxn and non-binary folks in the field, Future Resources works as a horizontal tool for knowledge sharing, community building and networking.

 Womxn and non-binary people of all colors, sizes, places of origin, sexual orientations, gender identities and backgrounds are invited to contribute to the tool.
 There is no 'right' or 'wrong' and we always welcome feedback.

 FOLLOW FUTURE RESOURCES ON INSTAGRAM FOR DAILY UPDATES ON EVENTS, AND MEETING PIONEERING PEOPLE IN THE INDUSTRY.

 NOTES ON FORECASTING AND STRATEGY INDUSTRIES

 The trend forecasting industry is relatively new and small.
 It offers very specific insights and services that require a great deal of synchronicity between client and consultancy in order to be effective.

-Future Resources is an initiative of foresight strategist and consumer insights specialist Lydia Caldana.
+Future Resources is an independent initiative of foresight strategist and cultural researcher Lydia Caldana.